 Shared Bicycle Rental Programs and Helmets

 Summary: There are good questions about bike share rental systems and helmet requirements.
 The success of the movement could be hampered by requiring helmets.
 But head injuries could discourage users as well.
 Reported crash rates are very low for all the programs.
 A 2014 study showed an increase in the proportion of head injuries after bikeshare programs were implemented, but a large reduction in total injuries.
 At present, bike share users are following the same helmet regulations as other riders in each community.
-Seattle has a new program that requires helmets, and provides $2 helmet rentals, but it is winding down in 2017.
+Seattle has a program that requires helmets, and provides $2 helmet rentals, but it is winding down in 2017.
 Vancouver's Mobi system provides helmets with the bikes.